Major and Minor

 5. Confirm your proposed course of study for approval by your advisor in DegreeWorks.

-Watch for occasional email announcements (Events of Interest, Major Degree Requirements, Commencement, etc) from the Philosophy Department.
+Watch for occasional email announcements (events of interest, major degree requirements, Commencement, etc.) from the Philosophy Department.

-Educational Aims
+Educational Aims and Learning Outcomes

 Students who major or minor in philosophy learn to follow complex lines of reasoning, expose presuppositions, weigh evidence, craft arguments, make objections and replies, offer creative answers to philosophical questions, and construct independent solutions to philosophical problems.
 Majors in philosophy are knowledgeable about the main contemporary and historical areas, authors, concepts, methodologies, techniques and problems of philosophy.
 The benefits of a philosophy major extend well beyond philosophy, and our students go on to pursue careers in many areas, including law, medicine, finance, the arts, and academia.